Adult tapeworms, which live in people's intestine, usually cause no symptoms, but they may cause abdominal discomfort, diarrhea, and weight loss.

 Sometimes the eggs hatch in the intestine and develop into adult dwarf tapeworms, causing infection without ever leaving the body.
 This type of infection is called autoinfection (infection of self).
 A large number of dwarf tapeworms can accumulate and cause symptoms.

-For the pork tapeworm, people who ingest the eggs can become an intermediate host (people cannot be intermediate hosts for the beef and fish tapeworms).
+People who ingest the eggs of the pork tapeworm can become an intermediate host for the tapeworm (people cannot be intermediate hosts for the beef and fish tapeworms).
 People may become an intermediate host when one of the following occurs:

 They swallow the pork tapeworm eggs in food or water contaminated with human stool.